RayanAziz/Mahckoor/README.md

 3. Periodically fetch new tweets ana analyzed them.
 4. Support for detecing custom blacklisted words.
 5. Setting a custom frequency for the periodic check to avoid hitting API rate limits & quotas.
 6. Sending alerts via email & remote logging to SIEM on UDP port 514 in CEF.
+7. Easy deployment and handles most user errors.
 ### Features in mind:
 1. Detect absent or malformed config.ini.
 2. Log to a local file.